-As a profession, an ama specializes in free-diving as they catch abalone, sea cucumbers, shellfish and many other sea goods in almost every mornings.
-With only minimal gear, they can dive up to 10 meters in just a minute(!) and in order to do this — as well as to not damage their lungs — a special method of breathing has been passed down for generations.
+As a profession, an ama specializes in free-diving as they catch abalone, sea cucumbers, shellfish, and many other sea goods almost every morning.
+With only minimal gear, they can dive up to 10 meters in just a minute(!), and in order to do this — as well as to not damage their lungs — a special method of breathing has been passed down for generations.

 There are 3 types of ama divers: kachido (those who directly swim to the ocean from the shore), funado (those who go to the fishing ground using the boat with their wife/husband or parent/child to operate in 2 in 1 pairs), and norai (those who go in a group in one boat).

 Nowadays, ama dive during the mornings starting at 9AM (weather permitting, excluding the middle of winter and typhoon season).
 They do this for about 4 hours before selling their catch in local markets.
 A fascinating fact that I’ve also discovered is that they don’t dive on dates that have the number 7 as it is considered unlucky.
 They also don’t dive every Tuesday and Saturday so as to prevent them from overfishing.

 It depends per region, but it has been recorded that some ama used to wear only a fundoshi (loincloth) to make it easier to move in the water, as well as a tenugui (bandana) to cover their hair.
 Meanwhile, some others wore full white cotton clothing with a buoy and a basket that’s tied to them.
 Along with this get-up, they carry a flat metal bar that has a hook for catching fish, octopus etc., and a plain blunt end for prying off shellfish or abalone from rocks.